ShivamSingh226/PiepayAssignment/README.md

 ## As MongoDB supports sharding, voluminous writes can be handled very efficiently and nested data can be retrieved in no time.

 # To handle efficiently the GET /highest-discount route
 ### We can use load-balancer like nginx which will distribute loads across many servers to stop a server from getting overwhelmed.
-We can use NGINX-> Any load balancer to streamline proper authentication and authorization.
+We can use NGINX-> API Gateway to streamline proper authentication and authorization.
 As we know, nginx is better suited to serve static content, API-level logic and business concerns can be handled with API Gateway.
 ### Using Redis can be a good option too for caching as user will regularly fetch which is a better discount so it could save the server being bombarded with too many requests.

 # If I had more time to complete the project